agrogan1/newstuff/README.md

 # New Stuff

-Newer stuff that I was going to move somewhere else, but that will probably stay here.
+Newer stuff that I was going to move somewhere else, at one point in my life, but that for now will probably stay here.

 ## Categorical Data Analysis